PIO vs. OCI: Key Differences, Benefits, and Current Status

 • Financial Benefits: PIOs have parity with NRIs in economic, financial, and educational fields, which include holding property and financial investments.

-• Current Passport: A copy of your current, valid passport.
+• Current Passport: A copy of your valid foreign passport.

 An Overseas Citizen of India (OCI) is a person of Indian origin who holds citizenship in another country but wants to maintain a connection with India.
 The OCI scheme was introduced to facilitate such individuals’ more seamless engagement with India.
 It’s often viewed as a long-term visa with many benefits, making it a popular choice among the Indian diaspora.

-• Lifelong Visa: OCI cardholders get a lifelong visa to visit India, removing the need for periodic renewals.
+• Lifelong Visa: OCI cardholders receive a lifetime visa for travel to India, thus removing the necessity for renewal.

-• Multiple Entries: OCI cardholders can visit India multiple times without any restrictions on the number of entries.
+• Multiple Entries: OCI cardholders are permitted to make unlimited visits to India without any limitations on the number of visits.

 • Residence Rights: OCIs can reside in India for any length without registering with the authorities.